 - Lower the needle bar slightly.
 Doing so has a tendancy to increase the size of the loop and make it easier to be caught by the hook to form a stitch.

-- Slightly rotate the needle in a clockwise direction.
+- Slightly rotate the needle in a counterclockwise direction.
 The long vertical groove in the needle normally faces to the left when you are facing the front of the machine.
-Now it will be angled slightly toward the back of the machine.
+Now it will be angled slightly toward you.

 On Ultrafeed machines, if the material puckers, stitch knots are pulled to the upper side of the material, or the thread is breaking try: